-The site at Bois du Cazier is visited self guided, but the vistor information text is availablle in French, Dutch, English and Italian.
+The site at Bois du Cazier is visited self-guided, and the visitor information text is available in French, Dutch, English and Italian.
 Actually a very good thing for foreign tourists, for people who prefer a slower visit and especially for photographers who need some time for taking pictures.
 The site includes the pithead, the 8th August 1956 site, the glass museum, the industry museum (with audio-guide), the forges and the green spaces.
 There is also a documentation centre which is open by appointment.
 Guided tours are offered for groups with reservation, and on the first weekend every month a single guided tour which costs extra.

 After World War II, Belgium needed workers for the mines and Italy needed coal.
 In June 1946 the two governments signed an agreement which was called minatori-carbone or des hommes contre du charbon (men for coal).
 Italy agreed to send 50,000 workers to Belgium, which in return would provide coal to Italy.
 Post-war conditions in Italy were pretty difficult, especially in southern Italy, so soon about 2,000 Italians arrived every week after a two-day train journey, in total more than 77,000 between June 1946 and December 1947.
 Most of them had never seen a mine before.
 The workers and their families had to be housed by the mines, who often simply recycled former POW camps built by the Germans to house Russian prisoners, and later used by the Allies for German prisoners.
 Some of them stayed in these so-called "nissan huts" for ten years.